apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 ### Cluster Mode

-In case of `cluster-mode`, the method to run will be the chosen resource manager Submission Client.
+For `cluster-mode`, the method to run will be the chosen resource manager Submission Client.
 In case of Kubernetes, it will be `org.apache.spark.deploy.k8s.submit.Client.main`

 The Submission Client will ensure that an Configuration Step is created and applied to configure in some way the Driver Pod and its Init Container (think to configmaps...).